Investors / Financial Information

 Decrease in cash and bank balances at Group level was mainly due to:

-2. S$1.3 million repayment of bank borrowings;
+2. S$0.7 million repayment of bank borrowings; and

-Increase in cash and bank balances at Company level was mainly due to S$1.1 million dividends received from a wholly-owned subsidiary and an unquoted equity but partially offset by S$0.6 million dividend payment to shareholders of the Company in FY25.
+Decrease in cash and bank balances at Company level was mainly due to advances to a wholly-owned subsidiary as additional working capital in HY26.

 Trade receivables